Best places for pictures in Chicago, IL

 Address: 141 West Jackson Boulevard, Chicago, IL 60604

-These few spots are the best picture locations to see the full Chicago skyline.
-If you don’t have a ride directly to the Museum campus drive, it is a long walk from the main tourist areas like Millemium Park.
+We can almost argue that just about any spot along the famous Lakeshore Drive has the best views of the city.
+We recommend walking the solidarity drive to visit the Museum campus areas to see the full Chicago skyline.
+If you don’t have a ride directly to the Museum campus drive, plan ahead as it is a pretty long walk from the main tourist area – Millennium Park.

-Notes: For professional photography in all locations, you need to get a $45 permit ($35 Application Fee).
+Notes: For professional photography you need to get a $45 permit ($35 Application Fee) for both locations.

 Addresses: